 Biography and education

-Brian Alas, MSN-Ed, BSN, RN, is a Simulation Laboratory Director and Clinical Assistant Professor at Texas State University’s St. David School of Nursing.
-He brings extensive experience in simulation-based education, clinical instruction, and academic program support across undergraduate and graduate nursing programs.
-In his role, he oversees simulation operations, curriculum integration, standardized patient programming, faculty development, and the implementation of evidence-based simulation practices aligned with AACN Essentials and Next Generation NCLEX standards.
+Professor Alas joined Texas State University in Summer 2025 as Director of Simulation Laboratory and Clinical Assistant Professor at the St. David’s School of Nursing.
+He brings extensive experience in simulation-based education, clinical instruction, and academic program support across both undergraduate and graduate nursing programs.
+In his current role, he leads simulation operations, supports curriculum integration, oversees standardized patient programming, facilitates faculty development, and advances the use of evidence-based simulation practices aligned with AACN Essentials and Next Generation NCLEX standards.

 Teaching Interests